flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 Nalut Festival: a man wearing traditional Libyan clothes and riding a horse.

-The first Nalut festival ever to take place was way back in 1976.
-The festival was a great success and attended by several ministers from the Libyan government.
-The next festival was 29 years later, when in 2005 the inhabitants of Nalut agreed to revive the festival and declared the 2005 festival as the Second Nalut Festival.
-After the success of the Third Festival in 2006, the Libyan People's General Committee for Culture endorsed the festival as as part of the cultural heritage of Libya.
+The first Nalut Festival, which took place in 1976, was a great success and attended by several ministers from the Libyan government.
+But then the events took the usual turn, and the second Nalut Festival never took place until 2005.
+After the success of the Third Festival in 2006, the Libyan People's General Committee for Culture endorsed the festival as part of the cultural heritage of Libya.
 The Fourth Festival was then held in the Spring of 2007, followed by the Fifth in 2008, and the Sixth in 2009 (as shown in these photos).

 nalut festival traditional Libyan music band